15 Beautiful Arabic Words and Their Meanings

 Ghalabni غلبني

 The Arabic word ghalabni غلبني can be translated as “it defeated me”.
-However, this word is not merely used when someone beats you in a video game!
+However, this word is not just used when someone beats you in a game!

 Saying ghalabni means “it took over me” or “conquered me”, in the sense of “it won me over” or “it took away all my defenses”.